iamdtang/skaterdav85.github.io/_posts/2015-01-01-template-method-pattern.md

 };
 ~~~

-Again, note how this class contains only the specifics of requesting data and the _search()_ template method uses it.
+Again, note how this class contains only the specifics of requesting data while the _search()_ template method simply uses it.

 The full demo can be found <a href="/demos/template-method/">here</a>.

 ## Summary

 The template method design pattern is a very useful pattern and one are likely using already.
-It allows a parent class to define a general algorithm, and delegates the parts that will vary to subclasses.
-In our example, _Autocomplete_ is the parent class with the general algorithm contained in the template method _search()_. _ItunesAutocomplete_ is a subclass of _Autocomplete_ that implements the specifics for requesting data in _request()_.
+It allows a parent class to define a general algorithm, and delegates some of the steps, namely the parts that will vary, to subclasses.
+In our example, _Autocomplete_ is the parent class with the general algorithm contained in the template method _search()_. _ItunesAutocomplete_ is a subclass of _Autocomplete_ that implements the specifics for fetching data in _request()_.

 I will be posting more articles on design patterns in the near future because it is a topic I am very interested in.
 Let me know in the comments how you have used the template method pattern in your applications!